 Facebook obviously didn’t set out to create a platform for pedaling fake news.
 Nor is it the only social media platform with a fake news platform.
 But it’s size and scope make fake news profitable.
 And so long as that profit motive exists, entrepreneurs like Mr. Latsabidze will find ways to defeat whatever tweaks Facebook makes to its algorithm.

 A far more chilling example of the unintended effects of Facebook’s ubiquity occurred on Easter Sunday, in Cleveland, when Steve Stephens broadcast himself on Facebook Live as he shot and killed a 74-year old man, seemingly to make some sort of depraved point.

-Stephens explained in a rambling narration to the video that he had just broken up with the “love of [his] life” and had recently lost everything gambling.
+Stephens explained in a rambling narration to the video that he had just broken up with the “love of [his] life” and had recently lost everything gambling in the top 5 casinos.
 “I’ve run out options,” he could be heard saying.
 “Now I’m just doing some murder-type shit.”
 He then picked out his victim at random, forced the victim to say his ex’s name, and shot him dead.

 It is neither possible nor reasonable to try to pin responsibility for those horrific acts on Facebook; Facebook did not cause anyone to commit those crimes, any more than it compelled anyone to create fake news sites.

 But for better worse, Facebook is becoming the media platform of choice, by dint of its size, for the depraved as well as the decent.
 Act out on Facebook and you act out in front of the world.
 And it’s hard to see what Facebook can do to prevent that.

 Facebook will try because it must.
 “We have a lot of work and we will keep doing all we can to prevent tragedies like this from happening,” CEO Mark Zuckerberg said at the company’s F8 developers conference this week.
 But scale is now the essence of Facebook’s business model, as Snapchat is now learning.